viega/hatrack/src/README.md

 now, the source code is documented; start by looking at refhat to understand the basic API structure.

-For general purpose use, *crown* is your best bet.
-It runs close enough in speed to *refhat* that I wouldn't hesitate to use it as a general-purpose table, even in the case of a single thread.
+For general purpose use among the low-level tables, *crown* is a strong contender, and why I built the high-level interface on top of it.
+It has some optimizations that help when tables get full (though, it's balanced out by those optimizations resulting in some overhead, when tables are not full).
+Crown runs close enough in speed to *refhat* that I wouldn't hesitate to use it as a general-purpose table, even in the case of a single thread.

-If you care about sequential consistency (for instance, for set operations), *woolhat* is currently the best option (though I'm likely to soon create a version that applies the same optimizations to *woolhat* that *crown* applied to *witchhat*).
+If you care about sequential consistency (for instance, for set operations), *woolhat* is currently the best option (though it would be straightforward to add a version that applies the same optimizations to *woolhat* that *crown* applied to *witchhat*).

-Note that woolhat should still be more than fast enough for most general-purpose use, but because it requires more dynamic memory management (and will have worse cache performance as a result), it's never going to be anywhere near as fast as witchhat.
+Note that *woolhat* should still be more than fast enough for most general-purpose use, but because it requires more dynamic memory management (and will have worse cache performance as a result), it's never going to be as fast as witchhat, especially on modifications.
 In my early testing, woolhat tends to incur a penalty performance of 80-120% most of the time, though workloads with lots of writes in short succession will see this go up.

 ### Logical order of the tables

-If you're looking to understand the implementation details better, then you can review the source code for the different tables, in logical order (I'd built the hihats and the lohats first, and then the locking tables to be able to directly compare performance; and woolhat and witchhat are the culmination of our lock-free tables).
+If you're looking to understand the implementation details better, then you can review the source code for the different tables, in logical order (I'd built the hihats and the lohats first, and then the locking tables to be able to directly compare performance; and woolhat, witchhat and crown are the culmination of our lock-free tables).
 Generally, start with the .h file to get a sense of the data structures, then scan the comments in the associated .c file.

 Note that I've tried to keep tables reasonably independent, to make them easier to pick out, and drop into some other program.
 That means